Syasa1/Danbi47/turtle_runaway.md

 Turtle Runaway is a game where the player chases after another turtle.

-in this program, the player can set the timer and play the game.
+In this program, the player can set the timer and play the game.
 ![1](https://github.com/user-attachments/assets/3f9dfbf8-4c4b-437a-b5e6-cfbffd9e78db)

 The blue turtle (player) chases after the yellow turtle.